Brooklyn Park EDA Voices Support for Center for Innovation and the Arts

 Brooklyn Park staff say they need more space for the arts.
 Current classes have no room to expand.

 “We are just in need of space for the arts in our community and artistic expression and we don’t have it,” said Jody Yungers, recreation and park director for the city in a recent EDA meeting.

 One solution would be another venue and the city and North Hennepin Community College are moving in that direction.

 This week the Economic Development Authority approved partially funding a temporary fundraising campaign director for the Center for Innovation and the Arts.
 The center would be located across from North Hennepin Community College, and the position would also be funded by the Minnesota State Board.
 The position would be housed out of North Hennepin Community College and the current timeline would have fundraising opportunities going through 2024.

-The Center for Innovation and the Arts is a 85 million dollar project and staff working on the project are requesting 45 million of the funds to come through in state bonding money.
-The facility would also replace the outdated North Hennepin Fine Arts Center and it would be a facility both entities, as well as the Osseo School District, would also use.
+The Center for Innovation and the Arts (CITA) is an $85 million project and staff working on the project are requesting $45 million of the funds to come through in state bonding money.
+The facility would also replace the outdated North Hennepin Fine Arts Center.
+The Osseo School District would also use the facility.

 The Minnesota State Board still must approve funding the temporary fundraising campaign director position.